 Gamma Knife® Radiosurgery

 Sometimes referred to as “surgery without the knife,” Gamma Knife® radiosurgery minimizes the damage to surrounding healthy tissue.
-With Gamma Knife® radiosurgery patients experience little discomfort, and the absence of an incision eliminates the risk of bleeding and infection.
-With reduced side effects, patients can return more quickly to their daily activities.
+With Gamma Knife® radiosurgery, patients experience little discomfort, and having no incision eliminates the risk of bleeding and infection.
+With reduced side effects, you can return more quickly to your daily activities.

 Gamma Knife® radiosurgery provides innovative care for the following conditions: